 39 Look at my hands.
 Look at my feet.
 You can see that it’s really me.
 Touch me and make sure that I am not a ghost, because ghosts don’t have bodies, as you see that I do.”

 Ghostbusters is an American fantasy comedy film directed by Ivan Reitman and written by Dan Aykroyd and Harold Ramis.
 It stars Bill Murray, Aykroyd, and Ramis as a trio of eccentric parapsychologists who start a ghost-catching business in New York City.
 The film also stars Sigourney Weaver and Rick Moranis.

-Ghostbusters was the first comedy film to employ expensive special effects: a combination of practical effects, miniatures, and puppets to deliver the ghoulish visuals.
+Ghostbusters was the first comedy film to employ expensive special effects: a combination of practical effects, miniatures, and puppets to deliver the paranormal, macabre visuals.

 Ghostbusters was released on June 8, 1984, to critical acclaim and became a cultural phenomenon.
 It was well-received for its deft blend of comedy, action, and horror, and Murray’s performance was repeatedly singled out for praise.
 The film earned $282.2 million during its initial theatrical run, making it the second highest-grossing film of that year, and the highest-grossing comedy of all time up to that point.
 It was the number one film in theaters for seven consecutive weeks.

 In 2015, the Library of Congress selected it for preservation in the National Film Registry, finding it “culturally, historically, or aesthetically significant.”